What is Harmonics?

 Active Harmonic Filter

-The active filter produces the harmonic currents spectrum in phase opposition to that produced by the non-linear loads, and these generated harmonics current of the active filters are injected into the system in real-time to ensure effective cancellation of all harmonics present in the network.
+The active filter produces the harmonic current spectrum in phase in opposition to that produced by the non-linear loads, and these generated harmonic currents of the active filters are injected into the system in real-time to ensure the effective cancellation of all harmonics present in the network.

 In addition to canceling the harmonic current, the active filter is also capable of improving the power factor by providing both capacitive and inductive reactive power in a step-less manner.
 Presently, active filters are the most technologically advanced solutions available for harmonic filtering.

-The Active filter uses a CPU for detecting the order and magnitude of the harmonics present in the network and generates a harmonic current spectrum in phase opposition to the measured spectrum.
+The active filter uses a CPU to detect the order and magnitude of the harmonics present in the network.
+It generates a harmonic current spectrum in phase opposition to the measured spectrum.

 Very good and interesting article sir.
 This not only revises the topics I studied in Bachelor's Engineering, but, gives more understanding with your words.
 Thank you so much.